zhjwy9343/graphstorm/docs/source/cli/model-training-inference/output-remapping.rst

     10                  |   0.112,0.123,-0.011,...
 10                    |   0
     1                   |   0.872,0.321,-0.901,...
 1                     |   0
     23                  |   0.472,0.432,-0.732,...
 23                    |   1

+Another set of important input data for remapping is the node and edge mapping files generated and saved by graph construction guide.

 Remapping CLIs
 ---------------